hameetbenipal/Active-Directory-Project/README.md

 ## Objective

 The Active Directory project aimed to strengthen my knowledge of general IT concepts, as well as gain hands-on experience with a simulated attack and Blue Team/Red Team scenarios.
 This lab includes setting up an Active Directory enviroment and learning about IT administration and domains.
-Additonally, a SIEM will be utilized to ingest telemetry and logs in order to set up alerts from harmful actors.
-Overall, this lab provided me with hands-on experience with muliple facets of security and various evironments that occur in real life scenarios.
+Additionally, a SIEM will be utilized to ingest telemetry and logs in order to set up alerts from harmful actors.
+Overall, this lab provided me with hands-on experience with multiple facets of security and various environments that occur in real life scenarios.

 ### Skills Learned